Gizra/Gizra-Way-Book/views.md

 For example, let's assume our blog is about movies, so we want to classify the content by movies categories like: Action, Drama, Comedy, etc.

+Go to `admin/structure/taxonomy/add` and create a new vocabulary called `Movies categories` with some terms.

+Now we need to connect between the content type `Blog` and the vocabulary `Movies categories` so we can classify the nodes (Blog posts) with the terms (Movies categories).